adap/flower/baselines/doc/source/how-to-use-baselines.rst

   sudo apt install build-essential zlib1g-dev libssl-dev libsqlite3-dev \
             libreadline-dev libbz2-dev libffi-dev liblzma-dev

-  # now clone pyenv into your home directory (this is the default way of insalling pyenv)
+  # now clone pyenv into your home directory (this is the default way of installing pyenv)
   git clone https://github.com/pyenv/pyenv.git ~/.pyenv

   # Then add pyenv to your path by adding the below to your .bashrc/.zshrc